The Rarity of Natural Gold Nuggets

 It is generally believed that gold nuggets formed near to the earths surface.
 If that is true then it is easy to assume that almost all gold nuggets of a noticeable size at or near the surface would have already been found, especially when you consider that all known gold fields have been scoured clean by modern day gold detectors.
 Many gold nuggets are found in rivers and streams, but with the extensive panning, sluicing and dredging done during past gold rushes, the recent use of modern day dredges, and the current environmental restrictions on dredging in many rivers or streams, we must assume that most of the gold nuggets in rivers and streams have already been found or will never be found.
 Therefore gold nuggets of a noticeable size that have not yet been found are very rare indeed.

 Most of the gold nuggets ever found prior to 1990 have been melted down.
-In ancient times almost all gold nuggets found would have been made into jewelry or artifacts.
-During historical gold rushes, the only value that gold nuggets had was for their gold content, so they were assayed and melted to determine their gold content and the miners received cash in exchange for their gold nuggets.
-Many of the surviving gold nuggets held by governments, private collectors and museums were melted for cash during the Great Depression and the huge gold price spike of 1979-1980.
+In ancient times almost all gold nuggets found would have been melted down and made into jewelry or artifacts.
+During historical gold rushes, the only value that raw gold nuggets had was for their gold content, so they were assayed and melted to determine their gold content and the miners received cash in exchange for their raw gold nuggets.
+Many of the gold nuggets that survived the early mining days and were held by governments, private collectors and museums were melted for cash during the Great Depression and the huge gold price spike of 1979-1980.
 Only since approximately 1990 has an appreciation for geological rarity and the uniqueness of natural gold specimens caused collectors to value gold nuggets as collectibles and valuable investments.

 It has been said that a one ounce gold nugget is more rare to find that a five carat diamond.
 World annual diamond production exceeds 160 million carats, or 32 tons, and rises each year.
 Global annual gold nugget production is estimated at no more than 8.5 tons.
 Diamonds, unlike gold nuggets, are not found only in near surface deposits.
 While technological advancements in metal detectors has resulted in many gold nugget patches becoming exhausted, diamond reserves are limited only by the ability to mine still deeper.
 Therefore, present and future production demonstrates the relative scarcity of gold nuggets as compared with diamonds.
 Also, while all the diamonds ever found have been carefully collected and stored away, almost all gold nuggets found before 1990 have been melted down.
 These facts verify that in comparison to diamonds, gold nuggets are much more rare and, on a volume basis, the rarity of gold nuggets exceeds diamonds by more than 10 times.